Destructive Forces (The Galactic Captains #4), Harry F Rey

 “But you did.
 And you put my own son in danger, my only son.
 Infinity knows where he is in this forsaken place.”

 Will Xenia lose it over them?
 Then there’s that speech of Ales’ that holds more sway than some in power know.

 One thing for sure is Lord Acton’s quote of absolute power corrupts absolutely is true for this book.
 That beings are so easily polluted by the idea of power – will use others and justify any means to an end, not giving a damn about the repercussions of their actions – rings true, whether on Earth or one of the many planets these series books vibrantly describe.
 There are also those in this series who don’t subscribe to the Nuremberg defence and they fight the good fight.
 So, who’s going to win?

 Despite the amount of characters, there were still a few missing.
 It will be interesting to see if they’re in the next instalment and where they fit in all the machinations.
 For any potential readers, Destructive Forces ends on a huge cliffhanger to be continued in Altered Tides.
 If I bit my nails they’d be nubs.

 This series can be quite intensely and aggressively erotic, that wasn’t the case with Destructive Forces.
 Yes, there is a flashback of Turo’s to Mahlbar, I still feel no pity for him, and another scene I won’t mention for spoiler reasons.
 I’m not sure why that was in there but perhaps it’s one of those unanswered questions of mine, and Harry F Rey does like to add a twisty moment….

 In a sea of same-same books in the MM or gay or LGBT genre, The Galactic Captains is a breath of fresh air.
-I recommend the well named Destructive Forces to those who have already read and enjoyed the Galactic Captains series so far, or for people who might like to start at book #1, Siege Weapons, and work their way through because this review might pique interest.
+I recommend the well named Destructive Forces to those who have already read and enjoyed the Galactic Captains series so far, or for people who might like to start at book #1, Siege Weapons, and work their way through because this review has piqued interest.
 4.5 Stars!